Algebraic Kasparov K-theory. II: Introduction

 where the right hand side is the $n$-th homotopy $K$-theory group in the sense of Weibel~\cite{W1}.
-This result is a reminiscence of a similar result for $K$-motives of algebraic varieties in the sense of~\cite{GP} identifying the $K$-motive of the point with algebraic $K$-theory.
+This result is reminiscent of a similar result for $K$-motives of algebraic varieties in the sense of~\cite{GP,GP1} identifying the $K$-motive of the point with algebraic $K$-theory.

 In~\cite{CT} Corti\~nas--Thom constructed a universal excisive homotopy invariant and $M_\infty$-invariant homology theory on all $k$-algebras

 The triangulated category $kk$ is an analog of Cuntz's triangulated category $kk^{lca}$ whose objects are the locally convex algebras~\cite{Cu2,Cu,Cu1}.